-Rick Schneider joined Daley & Heft in 1985, right out of law school, and has been with the firm ever since.
-A partner since 1990 Rick has litigated hundreds of cases – typically representing public entities – in all four U.S. District Courts in California and 27 of California’s 58 Counties.
-These cases have involved a broad range of civil claims.
-43 of these cases have proceeded to trial, in 9 of these jurisdictions.
-Rick there achieved a success rate of over 90% in favor of his clients.
+Rick Schneider joined Daley & Heft in 1985.
+Rick has litigated cases in all 4 U.S. District Courts in California and 27 of California’s 58 Counties.
+41 of these cases have proceeded to trial, with Rick as lead counsel, in 9 of these jurisdictions.

-Rick is also called upon by excess carriers/re-insurers – again, typically for public entities – who are concerned that the underlying limits are not sufficient to resolve the matter.
-Sometimes he is asked to take over the defense on the eve of trial, sometimes to associate with the insured’s counsel and often to act as the carrier’s negotiator.
-Representative examples of these assignments within the recent past are:
+Rick is also frequently called upon by excess carriers/re-insurers who are concerned that the underlying limits may not be sufficient.
+Sometimes he is asked to take over the defense on the eve of trial, sometimes to associate with the insured’s counsel and sometimes to act as the excess carriers’ negotiator.
+Representative descriptions of this work within the past five years include:

 These are but a few examples, and Rick would be happy to discuss these and other matters in further detail if you are interested.